colinh80/portfolio/README.md

 #### Summary

-This is an extension of my Data Cleaning in SQL project where I use Tableau Public to visualize a number of views over four dashboards.
+This is an extension of my 'Data Cleaning in SQL' project where I use Tableau Public to visualize a number of views over four dashboards.
 This will link to my Tableau profile where I have saved the dashboards related to the project.

 ###### [Data Source](https://www.kaggle.com/austinreese/craigslist-carstrucks-data)

-* Geographical Heat map
+* geographical heat map
-* Bar graphs for value counts and averages
+* bar graphs for value counts and averages
-* Time series line graphs
+* time series line graphs